FlameQuard/vsc-in-replit/README.md

 1. Create a replit project in bash

-2. Copy the code given below to `.sh` file
+2. Copy the code given below to `main.sh` file

 ```sh
 if [[ ! -d code-server-3.12.0-linux-amd64 ]]